localstack/docs/content/en/aws/iam/index.md

 The environment configuration `ENFORCE_IAM=1` is required to enable this feature.
 (By default, IAM enforcement is disabled, and all APIs can be accessed without authentication.)
 {{< /alert >}}

 Below is a simple example that illustrates the use of IAM policy enforcement.
-It first attempts to create an S3 bucket with the default user (which fails), then create a user and attempts to create a bucket with that user (which fails again), and then finally attaches a policy to the user to allow `s3:CreateBucket`, which allows the bucket to be created.
+It first creates a user and obtains access/secret keys, then attempts to create a bucket with that user (which fails), and then finally attaches a policy to the user to allow `s3:CreateBucket`, which allows the bucket to be created.
 {{< command >}}
-$ awslocal s3 mb s3://test
-make_bucket failed: s3://test An error occurred (AccessDeniedException) when calling the CreateBucket operation: Access to the specified resource is denied
 $ awslocal iam create-user --user-name test
 ...
 $ awslocal iam create-access-key --user-name test